TrainWeb.org Facebook Page

 The grounds were supposed to be opened at 10:30 AM but did not open until 10:46 AM.

-On the east side of this building is where you buy the tickets then get in line to ride the train.
+This is where you buy your tickets then join the queue to ride the train.

-The trains are lined up and ready for passengers this morning.
-We will take the first train on the left track.
+The trains weree lined up and ready for passengers.
+The two of us would ride the first train on the left track.

 Texas and New Orleans caboose 524 built by Southern Pacific and American Car and Foundry in 1949, lettered Southern Pacific 438.

-In a few minutes we will be on that bridge but first we will go under it.
+In a few minutes we would be on that bridge but first had to go under it.

-We next crossed the way into the Carolwood Pacific Railroad barn.
+We next crossed the route into the Carolwood Pacific Railroad barn.

 The steaming bays on this unique railroad.